hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Swap the index to combine Hartree and Fock terms
 **Prompt:**
-You will be instructed to simplify the quadratic term {symbol} through relabeling the index to combine the two Hartree/Fock term into one Hartree/Fock term.
+You will be instructed to simplify the quadratic term {HF_2_symbol} through relabeling the index to combine the two Hartree/Fock term into one Hartree/Fock term.
-The logic is that the expected value ({expected}) in the first Hartree term ({Hartree}) has the same form as the qudratic operators in the second Hartree term ({expected}), and vice versa.
+The logic is that the expected value ({expval}) in the first Hartree term ({Hartree}) has the same form as the qudratic operators in the second Hartree term ({expected}), and vice versa.
 This means, if you relabel the index by swapping the index in the "expected value" and "quadratic operators" in the second Hartree term, you can make the second Hartree term look identical to the first Hartree term, as long as $V(q)=V(-q)$, which is naturally satisfied in Coulomb interaction.
 You should follow the EXAMPLE below to simplify it through relabeling the index.
 You should perform this trick of "relabeling the index" for both two Hartree terms and two Fock terms to reduce them to one Hartree term, and one Fock term.
 Return the simplied {symbol} which reduces from four terms (two Hartree and two Fock terms) to only two terms (one Hartree and one Fock term)